layoaster/dev-notes/Python Coding Standars.md

 * [Google](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)
 * [Numpy](https://numpydoc.readthedocs.io/en/latest/format.html)

-Google style is more readable so we choose
+The Google style is more readable and Sphinx supports it so documentation can be generated

 #### Modules
-A Really short description of the module never hurts.
+A really short description of the module never hurts.

 #### Functions and Methods
 As used in this section "function" applies to methods, function, and generators.